Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_MCS_Sample/README.md

 languages:
 - csharp
 products:
-- open ai
+- azure-cognitive-services
 - azure-communication-services
 ---

-# ACS Call Automation and Azure OpenAI Service
+# ACS Call Automation and Azure Cognitive Services with Bot Integration

-This is a sample application demonstrated during Microsoft Ignite 2024.
-It highlights an integration of Azure Communication Services with Azure OpenAI Service to enable intelligent conversational agents.
+This is a sample application that demonstrates the integration of **Azure Communication Services (ACS)** with **Azure Cognitive Services** and a bot using the **Direct Line API**.
+It enables real-time transcription of calls and interaction with a bot, with responses played back to the caller using SSML (Speech Synthesis Markup Language).

 ## Prerequisites

-- Create an Azure account with an active subscription.
-For details, see [Create an account for free](https://azure.microsoft.com/free/)
+- **Azure Account**: Create an Azure account with an active subscription.
+For details, see [Create an account for free](https://azure.microsoft.com/free/).
-- Create an Azure Communication Services resource.
+- **Azure Communication Services Resource**: Create an ACS resource.
 For details, see [Create an Azure Communication Resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource).
-You'll need to record your resource **connection string** for this sample.
+Record your resource **connection string** for this sample.
-- An Calling-enabled telephone number.
-[Get a phone number](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/telephony/get-phone-number?tabs=windows&pivots=platform-azp).
+- **Calling-Enabled Phone Number**: Obtain a phone number.
+For details, see [Get a phone number](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/telephony/get-phone-number?tabs=windows&pivots=platform-azp).
-- Azure Dev Tunnels CLI.
-For details, see  [Enable dev tunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows)
+- **Azure Cognitive Services Resource**: Set up a Cognitive Services resource.
+For details, see [Create a Cognitive Services resource](https://learn.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account).
-- Azure OpenAI Resource: Set up an Azure OpenAI resource by following the instructions in [Create and deploy an Azure OpenAI Service resource.](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).
+- **Bot Framework**: Create a bot and enable the **Direct Line channel**.
+Obtain the **Direct Line secret**.
-- Azure OpenAI Service Model: To use this sample, you must have the GPT-4o-Realtime-Preview model deployed.
-Follow the instructions at [GPT-4o Realtime API for speech and audio (Preview)](https://learn.microsoft.com/en-us/azure/ai-services/openai/realtime-audio-quickstart?tabs=keyless%2Cwindows&pivots=ai-foundry-portal) to set it up.
+- **Azure Dev Tunnels CLI**: Install and configure Azure Dev Tunnels.
+For details, see [Enable dev tunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows).

 ## Setup Instructions